aquavitae/norman/doc/source/serialise.rst

 Serialisation
 =============

-In addition to supporting the `pickle` protocol, `norman` provides a framework for serialising and de-serializing databases to other formats through the `norman.serialise` module.
+In addition to supporting the `pickle` protocol, Norman provides a framework for serialising and de-serializing databases to other formats through the `norman.serialise` module.
 Serialisation classes inherit `Serialiser`, and should reimplement at least `~Serialiser.iterfile`